rudderlabs/rudderstack-docs/destinations/clevertap.md

 ### Order Completed

-When you track an event using the server-side destination with the name `Order Completed` using the tracking API, we will map that event to CleverTap’s [Charged](https://developer.clevertap.com/docs/concepts-events#recording-customer-purchases) event.
+When you track an event using the server-side destination with the name `Order Completed` using the tracking API, RudderStack maps that event to CleverTap’s [Charged](https://developer.clevertap.com/docs/concepts-events#recording-customer-purchases) event.

 A sample `Order Completed` event looks like the following: